bcsitera/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 The same dimension and dimension value must be set up in BC.

+**NB!** It is important that all dimensions intended to be imported from Moderan are defined as shortcut dimensions in BC.

 ### Setup Payment Terms Code in Moderan and BC
 Describe the same Payment Terms Codes in Moderan and in BC.